what3words/wordpress-autosuggest-plugin/README.md

 To do this you need [Docker Desktop](https://www.docker.com/products/docker-desktop).

+You will also need to [authenticate your Docker with the what3words private ECR registry](https://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-cli.html#cli-authenticate-registry) and you should pull the WordPress image in the services with `docker pull 449290502274.dkr.ecr.eu-west-2.amazonaws.com/wordpress-testing-site:<VERSION>`.
+This image has WooCommerce baked into it, which makes it quicker and easier to test with WooCommerce enabled/disabled.

-Once you have Docker and Docker Compose available then you can run
+Once you have Docker and Docker Compose available and the WordPress image pulled locally then you can run

 `docker compose up` or `docker-compose up`